burst-apps-team/burst-wiki/alias-system.md

 Creating aliases is

-1. A user sends a transaction that states “ThisText = ThatText”
+1. A user sends a transaction that states “ThisText = ThatText”.
+You can use the wallet menu ‘Aliases’ and click on ‘Register Alias’.
 2. If the alias is to be changed, just send another transaction with a new definition.
-Only the account that created an alias can change it.
+Use the ‘Edit’ button in ‘Aliases’ menu.

 Details
 -------